-The Group produced a higher consolidated net income of P196.5 million this year versus net income of P196.5 million in the same period last year.
-The higher net income in 2022 is mainly attributed to better results of operations of IPO schools.
-IPO schools produced higher net income in 2022 due to higher revenues.
+The Group produced a higher consolidated net income of $\mathbb{P}346.8$ million this year versus net income of \mathbb{P} 293.2 million in the same period last year.
+The higher net income in 2022 is mainly attributed higher revenues.

-Revenue from school operations, which is the primary source of revenue of the Group went up by 8% to \$\mathbb{P}\$ 870.5 million from \$\mathbb{P}\$803.0 million last year.
-The increase in revenue was due to higher enrolment in the current school year and lower scholarship.
+Revenue from school operations, which is the primary source of revenue of the Group went up by 14% to P1,755.5 million from P1,541.7 million last year.
+The increase in revenue was due to higher enrolment in the current school year, higher revenue from professional training programs and lower scholarships.

-Cost of tuition and other fees went up by 9% or \$\mathbb{P}38.6\$ million, while general and administrative expenses increased by 5% or \$\mathbb{P}7.5\$ million lower from same period last year.
-The higher expenses in 2022 was primarily due to higher enrolment that directly affect the level of expenses, to activities related to the preparation for the resumption of face-to-face classes, and higher provision for doubtful accounts.
+Cost of tuition and other fees went up by 12% or P103.8 million, while general and administrative expenses increased by 16% or P51.1 million higher than the same period last year.
+The higher expenses in 2022 was primarily due to higher enrolment that directly affect the level of expenses, expenditures related to the preparation for the resumption of face-to-face classes and the resumption of limited face-to-face classes for some programs.

-Interest expense and other finance charges decreased from \$\mathbb{P}34.0\$ million last year to \$\mathbb{P}29.0\$ million this year due to lower interest rate and lower interest expense related to lease liabilities.
+Interest expense and other finance charges decreased from £66.4 million last year to £57.5 million this year due to payment of loans and lower interest expense related to lease liabilities.